2023-24 Adopted Operational Plan

 As I retire this year after 25 years of serving the County of San Diego, this is the last recommended budget that I have the honor to submit.
 It is one that I am proud to bring to you and our Board of Supervisors.
 I am confident that this budget and our new generation of County leaders will continue to build a better San Diego.
 A County and a future that is Invested in Community.

 Helen N. Robbins-Meyer

-The County of San Diego’s vision is a just, sustainable and resilient future for all.
-It is supported by these strategic initiatives.
+The County of San Diego’s vision is a just, sustainable and resilient future for all supported by these values.

-Fight climate change, protect the environment and ensure resiliency.
+Fight climate change and protect the environment to meet current and future needs.

 Reduce disparities in health, housing and economic opportunity.